Skip to main content

 + })

-For HTTP(s) it is also essential to set TLS field to true of a HttpClient, you can completely ignore this detail if you're using a SocksClient.
+For HTTP(s) it is also essential to set TLS field to true in HttpClient, you can completely ignore this detail if you're using a SocksClient.

 httpClient := proxifier.HTTPClient{